 Example: "My wife told her therapist that she's hiding community funds in another bank account."

-If you need help with a family law case, don't hesitate to contact us immediately!
+If you need help with a family law case, contact us immediately!
 We're here to help!